build-on-aws/content/tutorials/deploy-sam-application-composer/index.md

 Successfully created/updated stack - buildon-sam-app in <REGION>
 ```

-Note the HTTP REST API endpoint URL, we will be using this to call the API.
+Note the HTTP REST API endpoint URL; we will be using this to call the API.

 It will also create a local configuration file `samconfig.toml`, so that next time we run `sam deploy` it gets all the inputs from this file.
 The S3 bucket name is just an example here that SAM will use, we can set a different default S3 bucket here.
-REGION will be your AWS Region.
+The REGION will be your AWS Region.

 - samconfig.toml